This country-specific Q&A provides an overview to employment and labour law in Canada.

 What financial compensation is required under law or custom to terminate the employment relationship?
 How do employers usually decide how much compensation is to be paid?

-As described in Question 4, an employer that terminates an employee without cause must provide statutory notice (or pay in lieu) and/or statutory severance pay.
-In addition, employers are, at common law, required to provide an employee with ‘reasonable’ notice of termination or pay in lieu of notice unless there is a clear and enforceable agreement specifying a period of notice that complies with applicable minimum standards legislation.
+As described in Question 4, an employer that terminates an employee without cause must provide statutory notice (or pay in lieu) and, where applicable, statutory severance pay.
+In addition, employers are, at common law, required to provide an employee with ‘reasonable’ notice of termination or pay in lieu of notice unless there is a clear and enforceable agreement with a termination clause that displaces the common law and complies with the minimum requirements of applicable employment standards legislation.
 Based on these requirements, there are a number of ways in which a termination may be handled, each of which impact the financial compensation required by law.

 In order to determine the compensation to be provided to an employee upon termination, it is important to review any termination provisions in the employee’s contract to determine the employee’s entitlements under the contract.
 Employers must also consider any applicable qualifications to the right to terminate employees without cause that apply in their jurisdiction (see Question 1).